hh/atomic-workstation/README.md

 ## Releasing

 By default, the box files are not uploaded.
 To do so, call make with `UPLOAD=upload` and add your Vagrant Cloud authentication token in the `vagrant-cloud-token.json` file.
+Before uploading a box for the first time, it needs to be created in the [Vagrant Cloud web interface](https://app.vagrantup.com).

 The OS version is set in the vars file based on the version of the ISO.
 For example:
 `28.1.1` for the `Fedora-AtomicWorkstation-ostree-x86_64-28-1.1.iso` image.
 The box version in `version.json` is appended to the OS version.
 It can be incremented for other changes.

 ## Proxy Settings